pabitra0011/10simple-Javascript-ProjectChallange/README.md

 # JavScriptProjectsPractics
-Hi, I am learning JavaScript for my Web Devlopment journey, that's why I make this small projects series repo.( best way to learing is by doing , not reading or lestning):)
+Hi, I am learning JavaScript for my Web development journey, so I am making this small project series repo. ( the best way to learn is by doing, not by reading or listening):)